 Galatians 2:20 –I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.

 Psalms 119:10 – I seek you with all my heart; do not let me stray from your commands.

-It’s funny how we call ourselves Christian, but have not the slightest regard for the life of God that we have received, we go ahead and live like the world, our goal is to follow the world’s lifestyle, ideas and principles.
+It’s funny how we call ourselves Christian but have not the slightest regard for the life of God that we have received, we go ahead and live in the world, our goal is to follow the world’s lifestyle, ideas and principles.